 Trego is a tiny town located in the state of Montana.
 With a population of 515 people and just one neighborhood, Trego is the 117th largest community in Montana.

-When you are in Trego, you'll notice that it is more blue-collar than most other communities in America.
-35.79% of Trego’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Trego is generally considered to be a blue-collar town.
+35.79% of the Trego workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Trego is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Trego who work in management occupations (20.49%), farm management occupations (12.30%), and teaching (9.02%).

 Also of interest is that Trego has more people living here who work in computers and math than 95% of the places in the US.